 Players can make the ball spin and curve by striking the ball with the outer edge of the foot, away from the laces.
 This results in accurate deliveries that can bypass defenders or enter the penalty area.

 This technique is especially valuable when crossing the ball from wide positions or when attempting diagonal passes.
 Players who practice the outside kick well enough can create scoring opportunities and effectively contribute to their team’s offensive strategies.

 4) Toe Kick

-If you see an opponent running towards the ball, you can simply lunge for it and kick the centre of the ball using the tips of your toes.
+In short: If you see an opponent running towards the ball, you can simply lunge for it and kick football centre using the tips of your toes.
 This will cause the ball to travel a short distance in the desired direction.

 5) Back Heel Kick

 The backheel kick is a little difficult to learn but becomes easier with practice.
 Itâs one of the more deceptive kicks out there and can confuse a defender if executed properly.

 All you have to do is step over the ball and poke it towards a teammate using the heel of your foot.
 It may sound simple, but a backheel at the right time to the right player can help set up a goal.

 Known as one of the more stylish football kicks, the back heel kick is also a skilful move that involves using the heel to strike the ball behind the standing leg.